Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Problem Formulation

+The proposed control structure is illustrated in Fig. \ref{fig:C-diagram}.
 In order to simplify the adopted model, we have made the implicit assumption that the nominal voltage controller enforces $z_{q,i}=0$ at all times.
 This is a common strategy in the literature of power systems, where we require one component of the d-q model to be identically zero, see \cite{d2015virtual}.
 The following sections will analytically present how this assumption can be enforced.
-However, it is important to highlight at this stage that, in the proposed control architecture, the nominal dynamics are uncertainty-free, \ie it is substantially easier to satisfy the invoked assumption from a control perspective.
+However, in the proposed control architecture, the nominal dynamics are uncertainty-free, \ie it is substantially easier to satisfy the invoked assumption from a control perspective.

+\begin{remark} It is important to highlight that (\ref{eq:control_law}) is a decentralized, primary level, control law.
+The control scheme requires local measurement of the output inverter voltage, in order to compute the error state using local variables and the nodal injected current, \ie it does not require knowledge of the neighbouring state nor line parameters. \end{remark}

 The original nodal capacitor dynamics have been restructured to a pair of d-q states described by (\ref{eq:Nominal_Model}) and (\ref{eq:Error_Model}) respectively.
 The aim of this paper is to design a unified control strategy, such that the nodal nominal solution operates as a reference trajectory for the true system, while the error is bounded in a compact set containing the origin.